X4BNet/x4b-status/content/issues/2020-12-13-packet-loss-multiple-locations.md

 *Cause* - We are seeing intermittent issues caused by an upstream system not working as it should or being delayed in operation.
 We have tickets waiting response upstream.

-*Update* - We have some mitigations in place and await full diagnosis and fix upstream.
+*Update* 1 - We have some mitigations in place and await full diagnosis and fix upstream.

+*Update* 2 - We continue to await confirmation of permanent fix.
+Tempory fix means no issues have been observed for >24-hours.